A SIMPLE GUIDE TO HOME LOAN JARGON

-Money paid to a home agent or broker by the seller as compensation for finding a purchaser and completing the transaction.
+Money paid to a real estate agent or broker by the seller as compensation for finding a buyer and completing the sale.

-A formal offer by a mortgage lender stating the terms under which it agrees to loan money to a home purchaser.
+A formal offer by a lender stating the terms under which it agrees to loan money to a homebuyer.

 Common Area Assessments